boundlessendeavorsllc-hub/degenprimeshop/MASTER_DOCUMENT.md

 - Track Orders button (top right, placeholder).
 - Calculator: Prime link + country dropdown.
 - "Pay with ANY crypto" note.
-- "Get Quote" button (shows quote on click).
+- "Get Quote" button (shows quote instantly).
-- Quote calculator:
-  - Amazon Price
-  - Local US Shipping: FREE (Amazon Prime)
-  - Local Sales Tax (NJ)
-  - International Shipping (user picks option)
-  - Insurance
-  - Service Fee (10%, min $40, max $100)
-  - Total Cost
 - "APE INTO PAYMENT" button (real NOWPayments, new tab).
+- Mock quote with dynamic total.
 - Hold policy with "All sales final — no returns".
 - "How It Works", footer.